 Yellowleaf is near the fast-growing Highway 280 corridor, and is accessed via Highway 39 off Highway 47, also known as the Columbiana-Chelsea Road.
-Across the street from the Yellowleaf neighborhood entrance are the Chelsea Intermediate and Middle Schools, allowing children who live here to safely walk to class.
+Across the street from the Yellowleaf neighborhood entrance is the Chelsea Middle School, allowing children who live here to safely walk to class.

-We like to relax and have fun – and we take great pleasure in having such a wonderful family-oriented atmosphere in the neighborhood.
-In our lovely wooded community, Yellowleaf neighbors really look out for one another.
+We take great pleasure in having such a wonderful family-oriented atmosphere in the neighborhood.
+In our lovely wooded community, Yellowleaf neighbors look out for one another.

 About the HOA

 Yellowleaf homeowners take great pride in their homes and the community.
 The HOA was formed in 2004 to actively manage the neighborhood, primarily to facilitate the payment of expenses for street lights, maintenance of the entrance and common areas, and to legally receive donated property from the developer for future community improvement.